paigeboyd/DES311-Icons/README.md

 # DES311-Icons
 Wanderlust Icon Set created for DES311 Creative Entrepreneurship module.

+Design Process documented on Tumblr: <a href="http://paigeboyddesign.tumblr.com/tagged/des311">paigeboyddesign.tumblr.com/tagged/des311</a>

-Live Link: (released 6th May)
+<b>Live Link:</b> (released 6th May)

+<h2> Design Brief </h2>
-We were tasked with creating an icon set and a single-page website to promote them and allow users to download the set!
+We were tasked with creating an icon set and a single-page website to promote them and allow users to download the set.
+Complete freedom to decide on the subject of the icons and how the website is styled - provided it is fit for purpose and the icons look like they are a set.

+<h2>Landmarks</h2>
 I chose to create icons themed around European Landmarks.
 I created two sets; Day and Night of 8 icons in each.
 The landmarks featured are:
 - Big Ben: London